Cioppino Recipe: How to Make 5-Star Italian Seafood Soup

 - Prep the aromatics: Heat olive oil in a large, heavy pot or Dutch oven over medium heat.
 Add onion and fennel and cook until softened, about 5-7 minutes.
 Add garlic, red pepper flakes, bay leaf, oregano, and thyme, and cook for another 2 minutes until fragrant.
 Your kitchen should start smelling amazing at this point!

-- Build the broth: Pour in the white wine and increase heat to high.
+- Build the broth: Pour in the white wine and increase the heat to high.
 Let it simmer vigorously for 3-4 minutes until reduced by half – this concentrates the flavor and cooks off the alcohol.
 Add crushed tomatoes and seafood stock, then season with salt and pepper.
 Bring it to a boil, then lower the heat and simmer uncovered for 30 minutes.
 This slow cooking develops the deep, rich flavor base that makes cioppino special.

-- Add seafood in stages: Starting with the seafood that takes longest to cook, add the firm white fish pieces to the simmering broth and cook for 2 minutes.
+- Add seafood in stages: Starting with the seafood that takes the longest to cook, add the firm white fish pieces to the simmering broth and cook for 2 minutes.
 Next, add the shrimp and crab and cook for another 2 minutes.
 Finally, add the mussels and clams, cover the pot, and cook for 4-5 minutes until the shellfish open up.
 Discard any shellfish that remain closed after cooking.

-- Finish and serve: Remove the pot from heat and discard the bay leaf.
+- Finish and serve: Remove the pot from the heat and discard the bay leaf.
 Gently stir in the fresh parsley and basil.
-Taste the broth and adjust seasoning if needed.
+Taste the broth and adjust the seasoning if needed.
 Ladle the cioppino into large, warm bowls, making sure each serving gets a good variety of seafood.
 Garnish with lemon wedges and serve immediately with crusty sourdough bread for dipping.

 What to Serve Cioppino With: